Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Introduction

-Storing, indexing, querying, understanding, and visualizing large graphs is difficult~\cite{DBLP:journals/corr/abs-2004-14794}.
-One way to mitigate this is \textit{graph summarization}~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
-Graphs can be summarized with respect to selected structural features (e.\,g., incoming/outgoing paths), statistical measures (e.\,g., occurrences of specific vertices) or frequent patterns found in the graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
-This produces a \textit{summary graph}, which is usually smaller than the original but contains an approximation of or exactly the same information as the original graph w.r.t.\@ the selected features.
-Thus, tasks that were to be performed on the original graph can be performed on the summary, instead.
+An equivalent formulation is the \textit{property graph}~\cite{DBLP:journals/corr/abs-2003-02320}.
+Property graphs include vertex labels, as well as property-value pairs for vertices and edges.
+Figure~\ref{fig:example-property-graph-university} shows an example property graph, which contains similar information to the graph in Figure~\ref{fig:example-rdf-university}. } Storing, indexing, querying, and visualizing large graphs is difficult~\cite{DBLP:journals/corr/abs-2004-14794}.
+One way to mitigate this challenge is \textit{graph summarization}~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
+Graphs can be summarized w.r.t.\@ so-called \emph{graph summary models}~\cite{DBLP:journals/tcs/BlumeRS21} that define structural features (e.\,g., incoming/outgoing paths), statistical measures (e.\,g., occurrences of specific vertices), or frequent patterns found in the graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
+This gives a \textit{summary graph}, which is usually smaller than the original but contains an approximation of or exactly the same information as the original graph w.r.t.\@ the selected features of the summary model.
+Tasks that were to be performed on the original graph can be performed on the summary but much faster.
+Use cases are optimizing database queries~\cite{DBLP:conf/icde/NeumannM11}, data visualization~\cite{DBLP:journals/vldb/GoasdoueGM20}, and OWL reasoning~\cite{DBLP:conf/dlog/VaighG21}.

-This work focuses on structural graph summaries, \ie summarization w.r.t.\@ selected structural features.
+\extended{This work focuses on structural graph summaries, \ie summarization w.r.t.\@ selected structural features.
 More precisely, we consider structural summaries based on equivalence relations, which form a lossless partition of the input graph's vertices.
 Consequently, the summary graph contains precise structural information about selected features of the input graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
 Other forms of graph summarization include those based on frequent patterns or statistical measures~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}, which result in approximate (lossy) summaries.
-Different approaches to lossless summarization have been reported in the literature, capturing different aspects of the input graph~\cite{DBLP:journals/tcs/BlumeRS21, DBLP:journals/vldb/CebiricGKKMTZ19}.
-Consequently, many \textit{single-purpose} algorithms exist, each computing one specific summary.
+Different approaches to lossless summarization have been reported in the literature, capturing different aspects of the input graph~\cite{DBLP:journals/tcs/BlumeRS21,DBLP:journals/vldb/CebiricGKKMTZ19}.
+Consequently, many \textit{single-purpose} algorithms exist, each computing one specific summary.}